elomagic/hl7inspector/readme.md

 as HIS and RIS by analyzing and validating HL7 messages.

 And the best of it, the HL7 Inspector is for free.

+## License

+The plugin on is distributed under GNU Public License, Version 2.0.
+For license terms, see COPYING.